That Way (Tate McRae song)

 "That Way" (stylized in all lowercase letters) is a song by Canadian singer Tate McRae, from her debut EP All the Things I Never Said (2020).
-The song was written by McRae, Skyler Stonestreet, and Nick Monson and produced by Nick Monson.
+The song was released as the EPs only promotional single and was written by McRae, Skyler Stonestreet, and Nick Monson and produced by Nick Monson.
 "That Way" is a minimalist piano ballad.
+A version of the song with American singer Jeremy Zucker was sent to Italian radio on September 10, 2021, as a standalone single.

 Background and release

 McRae originally previewed first half of the song on YouTube in December 2019.
 The song was officially released alongside her EP on January 24, 2020.
 The song was written in late 2018 or early 2019, when McRae was in Grade 10.
 The song became a sleeper hit, performing moderately on its release but after going viral on TikTok in 2021, due to the lyric "friends don't look at friends that way", the song charted in the UK and Ireland, and was certified Platinum in the US, Gold in Australia, Canada, and Denmark and Silver in the UK.
-The song has attracted over 470,000 videos on TikTok combined, over 202 million views on TikTok on the official sound, and over 170 million streams on Spotify.
+The song has attracted over 470,000 videos on TikTok combined, over 202 million views on TikTok on the official sound, and over 370 million streams on Spotify.
 A remix with Jeremy Zucker was released on September 3, 2021.

 Composition and lyrics

 The song narrates a friendship that becomes more than platonic, but both parties can't act on their mutual attraction for each other.
 McRae has noted that the song is based on a real experience and is about having a crush on someone you know you would never be with.
 The song was described by Ashley Osborn of Ones to Watch as the sadder, more mature version of Taylor Swift's "You Belong with Me".
 Osborn remarked that the song expresses sentiments of deeper feelings for a friend matched by unclear signs, resulting in perplexing dejection.
-The song has also been described as using "heartbreakingly specific lyrics to describe a friendship that always comes tantalizingly close to taking the next step but never does, the friendship itself on life support as it hangs around in an awkward limbo."
+The song has also been described as using "heartbreakingly specific lyrics to describe a friendship that always comes tantalizingly close to taking the next step but never does, the friendship itself on life support as it hangs around in an awkward limbo".